getindata/kedro-kubeflow/docs/source/03_getting_started/01_quickstart.md

 $ source venv-demo/bin/activate
 ```

-Then, `kedro` must be present to enable cloning the starter project, along with the latest version of `kedro-kubeflow` plugina and kedro-docker (required to build docker images with the Kedro pipeline nodes):
+Then, `kedro` must be present to enable cloning the starter project, along with the latest version of `kedro-kubeflow` plugin and `kedro-docker` (required to build docker images with the Kedro pipeline nodes):

 ```
 $ pip install 'kedro<0.18' kedro-kubeflow kedro-docker